quantxt/api-docs/README.md

 `refresh_token` is the token to be used for refreshing the `access_token`.

-`expires_in` indicates for how long access token is valid.
+`expires_in` indicates for how long the access token is valid.

-Access token can be refreshed by making the following call:
+The access token can be refreshed by making the following call:
 ```
 curl -X POST \
   http://search.api.quantxt.com/oauth/token \